 Kronid Gogolev – Russian wood carver

 Kronid Gogolev was the famous wood carver, People’s Artist of Russia, laureate of the State Prize of Russia, Honored Worker of Culture and Art of Russia and Karelia.
 His work focused primarily on Russian north, northern nature, and national life.
-His works are real poetic chronicles of the North.
+Wonderful works are real poetic chronicles of the North.

 Kronid was born on July 13, 1926 in Novgorod Province into a family of a former priest.
 At the age of 16 Gogolev went to the front lines.
 He fought in the battles for the liberation of the Leningrad region, Estonia, East Prussia, and was wounded.
 After the war he graduated from the Leningrad Pedagogical School of Arts and Graphics and began to create real masterpieces of wood.